 Active | April 01 2014

-The Army Corps of Engineers and the Environmental Protection Agency finalized the new Clean Water Rule in August, 2015.
-This rule restores CWA protections to intermittent streams and wetlands as previously defined before two Supreme Court decisions made in 2001 & 2006 made enforcement unclear.
+The Army Corps of Engineers and the Environmental Protection Agency finalized the Waters of the US (WOTUS), or Clean Water Rule, in August, 2015.
+This rule restored CWA protections to intermittent streams and wetlands as previously defined before two Supreme Court decisions made in 2001 & 2006 made enforcement unclear.

 These small streams and wetlands need our protection as they impact the quality and health of downstream coastal waters and ultimately the ocean.
 These upstream waters contribute to our drinking water supplies, provide flood protection and recreational opportunities, and support healthy communities and strong economies.